Kirill Kaprizov looks sharp in first game back with Wild

 And so far, the group looks like it has the potential to live up to that billing.

-Not only did all three establish pressure on the forecheck and around the goal mouth, but they also took turns on the penalty kill.
+All three established pressure on the forecheck and around the goal mouth, and they also took turns on the penalty kill.

-"We want to be known as when we come over the boards, guys are going to have their head up and not want to maybe do that extra move," Foligno said recently.
-"So, it takes away from their game.
-It gets them off their game, and that only goes into our game."
+"Hartzy's pretty easy to play with," Greenway said.
+"He does a good job in the middle.
+He played a similar game to how [Foligno] and I do.
+So, it wasn't too hard.
+There's things, timing, that we'll find as the time goes on, as we play more.
+But I thought today we did a lot of good things."